NelleV/scipy-sklearn-2014/submission.rst

 participating in a small challenge amongst attendees.

-We expect attendees to have basic knowledge of Python, Numpy and matplotlib.
+This is an intermediate tutorial: we expect attendees to have basic knowledge of Python, including the use of Numpy and Matplotlib.

 Outline